By: Dr. Tom Swanlund

 Certain types of carbohydrates can also increase the chance of tooth decay because as they are chewed they stick onto and in between the teeth where bacteria waits to digest them.
 Some carbohydrates are better than others.
-Those carbohydrates that are unrefined like fruits, vegetables and whole wheat/grain products are not as likely to cause decay as refined carbohydrates.
-Unrefined carbohydrates are more likely to be complex molecules which are harder for the oral bacteria to breakdown.
+Those carbohydrates that are unrefined like fruits, vegetables, and whole wheat/grain products are not as likely to cause decay as refined carbohydrates.
+Unrefined carbohydrates are more likely to be complex molecules that are harder for the oral bacteria to break down.

 Tooth decay needs a few factors in order for it to commence, sugar/refined carbohydrates + cavity-causing bacteria= drop in pH which can initiate the breakdown of the tooth.
 This equation is the total sum of the tooth decay process.

 There are a few superfoods and beverages that can help prevent tooth decay.
 It is recommended to include these when snacking between meals as they may actually help prevent tooth decay.

 Cheese- The fat content of many cheeses provides an invisible fat barrier on the teeth and prevents penetration of cavity-causing acid.
 As well, the calcium content helps to buffer the mouth, and chewing hard cheese may stimulate salivary flow.
 Hard cheeses are best such as cheddar, Monterey Jack and Mozzarella.